Rosary Convent High School: School history

-Situated in Gunfoundry (so-called for the ammunition center built by the Nizam of Hyderabad), the school began on January 1904 with a student-body of 60 taught in the Tamil language, and 50 pupils taught in English.
+Situated in Gunfoundry (so-called for the ammunition center built by the Nizam of Hyderabad), the school began in January 1904 with a student-body of 60 taught in the Tamil language, and 50 pupils taught in English.
 The FMM nuns visited the surrounding homes, pleading with parents not to deny their children the benefits of schooling.
 At a time when education was believed to be the right of only upper castes and males, the nuns had a difficult time convincing the locals to send their children to school.

 Soon, the conservative society of Hyderabad came to trust these foreign sisters, sending their daughters to the school.
 Today the school has grown to a strength of more than 3000 students.

 Rosary Convent High School celebrated its centennial anniversary with a year-long celebration that began on 26 January 2003 and culminated with Holy Mass and a Valedictory public function and felicitation in January 2004.

+The school celebrated its 120th anniversary in 2024.